-In the Nikon D7500, the exposure dial is very clearly labeled for quick use and comfortable adjustment.
+In the Nikon D7500, the exposure dial is clearly labeled for quick and comfortable adjustment.

-Like other models, the Nikon D7500 has some of the most exciting features, including those that help in manipulating the color and exposure while taking pictures or for a correction after they are received.
+Like other models, the Nikon D7500 boasts several exciting features, including those that aid in manipulating color and exposure while taking pictures or correcting them afterward.

 Step 1-

-When you look at the camera, you will notice the dial that is labeled according to the different modes.
-Going counterclockwise, a first setting mode that appears here is the green A, which is automatic.
+Observing the camera, you will find the dial labeled according to different modes.
+Moving counterclockwise, the first mode you encounter is the green A, representing automatic mode.

-This may sound to be quite easy as this mode allows the camera to take full control.
-Although, this may result in some blurry pictures for various reasons such as shutter speed slowing down.
+This mode seems easy as it allows the camera full control, although it might result in blurry pictures due to reasons like the shutter speed slowing down.

 Step 2-

-The next way in which you can manipulate exposure and color is the Auto Exposure mode.
+Another way to manipulate exposure and color is through the Auto Exposure mode.

-All you have to do is rotate the main command dial and slightly press the shutter to activate the mode.
-Once this is done, a small P will appear on the left of the shutter speed indicator in the viewfinder screen.
+Simply rotate the main command dial and lightly press the shutter to activate the mode.
+A small P will then appear on the left of the shutter speed indicator in the viewfinder screen.

 Step 3-

-The next is the Shutter-Priority mode.
-The Shutter Priority mode helps you to choose the shutter speed and allows the camera to select the right aperture for proper exposure.
+Next is the Shutter-Priority mode allows you to set the shutter speed while the camera selects the appropriate aperture for proper exposure.

-Get creative by using the slower shutter speed (1/60 or lower) and capture the dreamy and soft beauty of nighttime traffic or waterfall, or get unique streaks of light from the traffic on the roads while the rest continue in focus.
+Utilize slower shutter speeds (1/60 or lower) to capture the ethereal beauty of nighttime traffic or waterfalls or to create unique streaks of light from moving traffic while keeping everything else in focus.

 Step 4-